ashamedbit/aflgo-docker/README.md

 2. libxml2: `bash setup_afl_and_fuzz_libxml2.sh`
 3. PROJ: `bash setup_afl_and_fuzz_PROJ.sh`

 Running each of above should get AFLGo running on the bug injected version of each project.
-Use Ctl+C to exit Afl-Go because it will indefinitely keep fuzzing once started!
+Use Ctl+C to exit AFLGo because it will indefinitely keep fuzzing once started!